RX14/jMCLaunchLib/README.md

 If you require help and support see me in the #RX14 channel on EsperNet.
 **Do not hesitate to report bugs and feature requests in the [Github Issues](https://github.com/RX14/jMCLaunchLib/issues).**
-Even if you decide not to use this library, please drop a note as to why so I can improve, for the good of the community.
+Even if you decide not to use this library, please drop a note as to how I can improve.

 How do I get it?
 ----------------